HTY-DBY/xrd/README.md

 ## 3. ML code module

-The 'D_how_AE_PCE_do' module is used to compare the advantages and disadvantages of the AE algorithm and the PCA algorithm for the dimensionality reduction of XRD data.
+The `ML/D_how_AE_PCE_do` module is used to compare the advantages and disadvantages of the AE algorithm and the PCA algorithm for the dimensionality reduction of XRD data.

-The 'F_go_ZH' module generates XRD data based on the CIF file downloaded from the COD and predicts the degradation rate k of the trained model.
+The `ML/F_go_ZH` module generates XRD data based on the CIF file downloaded from the COD and predicts the degradation rate k of the trained model.

-The 'GA' module searches for the optimal solution of the input using the genetic algorithm GA.
+The `ML/GA` module searches for the optimal solution of the input using the genetic algorithm GA.

-The 'Hyper_parameters' module optimizes the hyperparameters of the model based on the optuna package.
+The `ML/Hyper_parameters` module optimizes the hyperparameters of the model based on the optuna package.

-The 'shap_get' module is used to obtain the shap analysis value of the model.
+The `ML/shap_get` module is used to obtain the shap analysis value of the model.

-The 'Z_model_creat' module includes self-made 1D CNN, Transformer, and autoencoder AE models, and model training can also load RF, XGB, and MLP models for comparative analysis.
+The `ML/Z_model_creat` module includes self-made 1D CNN, Transformer, and autoencoder AE models, and model training can also load RF, XGB, and MLP models for comparative analysis.

-The 'Other' module contains the cumbersome methods required by other modules.
+The `Other` module contains the cumbersome methods required by other modules.

-The 'Pretreatment' module contains the reading and pre-processing of XRD images or the reading of XRD data from pdf cards, the merging of XRD, molecular fingerprints and general degradation data (for ML training).
+The `Pretreatment` module contains the reading and pre-processing of XRD images or the reading of XRD data from pdf cards, the merging of XRD, molecular fingerprints and general degradation data (for ML training).

 ## 4. Web UI